 Corporate Governance | Basic Policy for Strategic Shareholdings

-We have ongoing discussions concerning the value of strategic shareholdings (see the right chart).
-Regarding strategic shareholdings, we balance the risks and costs involved in holding such shares with potential benefits into business strategy, such as additional opportunities to increase the revenues of our businesses through expansion of transactions, or business alliances with partners whose shares are held, and Nomura shall hold such shares only if such shareholdings will contribute to maintaining or enhancing the corporate value of the Nomura Group.
-These topics are discussed by the Investment Securities Committee established by the Board of Directors.
-As a result, we will proceed with the sale of such shareholdings, where it has been determined to be reasonable upon consideration of the impact on the market and other circumstances.
+In principle, the Company's policy is to proceed with the sale of strategic shareholdings, and we have ongoing discussions concerning the value of strategic shareholdings.
+Regarding strategic shareholdings, we balance the risks and costs involved in holding such shares with potential benefits into business strategy, such as additional opportunities to increase the revenues of our businesses through expansion of transactions, or business alliances with partners whose shares are held, and we shall hold such shares only if such shareholdings will contribute to maintaining or enhancing the corporate value of the Nomura Group.

 Process for Reviewing the Value of Strategic Shareholdings